nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Example:

 **Scenario 1**: You have a client named `John Doe`
-* `edit n/John Doe d/2020-12-04` Edits the previous meeting date of the client with the name `John Doe` to `2020-12-04` which is 4th Dec 2020.
+* `edit John Doe d/2020-12-04` Edits the previous meeting date of the client with the name `John Doe` to `2020-12-04` which is 4th Dec 2020.

 **Scenario 2**: You have clients named `John Doe` `John Smith` and `John Willams`
-* Running the command `edit n/John d/2020-12-04` will show a list of clients with names containing "John"
+* Running the command `edit John d/2020-12-04` will show a list of clients with names containing "John"

 ![edit_multiple_clients](images/editMultipleClients.png)
 * Typing `1` will edit "John Doe", typing `2` will edit "John Smith" and typing `3` will edit "John Williams"